about all-star orchestra

 The All-Star Orchestra, similar to Major League Baseball’s All-Star team, is composed of the finest orchestral “athletes” from leading orchestras across the country.
 Featuring exceptional performances of symphonic masterpieces and contemporary works, the All-Star Orchestra programs seek to expose broad audiences to classical music through a format that is both informative and accessible.

-Fresh from winning its sixth Emmy© award, All-Star Orchestra is back for a third season.
+Fresh from winning its sixth Emmy© award, All-Star Orchestra returned for a third season last fall.
 Led by internationally renowned conductor Gerard Schwarz, the all-new season of All-Star Orchestra started being broadcast by public television stations nationwide in September 2017.

 Maestro Schwarz’s All-Star Orchestra is comprised of top players from some of the country’s greatest orchestra’s including New York (the New York Philharmonic and the Metropolitan Opera Orchestra), Philadelphia, Los Angeles, Chicago, Boston, Cincinnati, Cleveland, Dallas, Detroit, Florida, Houston, Minnesota, Nashville, New Jersey, Oregon, Pittsburgh, San Francisco, Seattle, St Louis, Utah, Washington D.C., and more.
 Together these musicians perform on one stage under the leadership of Maestro Schwarz, former Music Director of the Royal Liverpool Philharmonic, who led the Seattle Symphony for 26 years and now serves as its Conductor Laureate.
 He is currently Music Director of the Eastern Music Festival, and has recently published an acclaimed memoir, Behind the Baton.
 The ensemble is featured in the All-Star Orchestra television series seen nationally on public broadcasting stations.
 The series has won the 2013 ASCAP Deems Taylor Broadcasting Award and six Emmy© Awards in 2014, 2015, and 2016.